dropbox/pyannotate/README.md

 Installation
 ------------

-This should work for Python 2.7 as well as for Python 3.6 and higher.
+This should work for Python 2.7 as well as for Python 3.4 and higher.
-(It works for Python 3.4 and 3.5 as well, except for Python 3.5.1.)

 ```
 pip install pyannotate